 26 October – 7 December 2024

 30 May – 1 August 2025

 Hyphen Wodonga, VIC

 August – November 2025

-A Solid Ground project with Dennis Golding and Alexandria Park Community School, curated by Kyra Kum-Sing and presented by Carriageworks and Blacktown Arts.
+A Solid Ground project with Dennis Golding and Alexandria Park Community School, curated by Kyra Kum-Sing, presented by Carriageworks and Blacktown Arts, and touring with Museums & Galleries of NSW.
 This project has been assisted by the Australian Government’s Visions of Australia program.